 The samurai revolution that finally toppled the Bakufu in 1868 is defined by two events.
 The first was a tumultuous period of bloody conflict between the Bakufu and so-called Imperial Loyalists representing a few of the most powerful samurai clans, which spanned the final fifteen years of the Bakufu (1853-1868).
 The second was the return of political power from the shogun to the Emperor.
 These events are collectively referred to as the Meiji Restoration.

-While Samurai Revolution is a history of the Meiji Restoration and the first ten years of Imperial rule, told from the perspective of Katsu Kaishu, visionary, modernizer and one of the most important men of the era, Samurai Assassins provides an in-depth overview of the era while focusing on significant men and events, and ideology, not expatiated in Revolution.
+I have written a series of books on this subject.
+My two most recent books are Samurai Revolution: The Dawn of Modern Japan Seen Through the Eyes of the Shogun’s Last Samurai (Tuttle, 2014) and Samurai Assassins: “Dark Murder” and the Meiji Restoration, 1853-1868 (McFarland, 2017).
+Samurai Revolution is a history of the Meiji Restoration and the first ten years of Imperial rule, told from the perspective of Katsu Kaishu, visionary, modernizer and one of the most important men of the era.
+Samurai Assassins provides an in-depth overview of the era while focusing on significant men and events, and ideology, not expatiated in Samurai Revolution.
 The result of thirty years of research and writing, these two books combine to present a comprehensive history of the Meiji Restoration.